 Established academic integrity policies, procedures, and sanctions are communicated in classes and publications such as the student/faculty guides, and during orientation programs.
-For more information see the Student Handbook.
+For more information see the Student Handbook at www.bemidjistate.edu/offices/student-life-success/handbook/.

 Rights and Responsibilities Code of Conduct